Christsadi/Portfolio-Website/README.md

 To navigate to the website use the following link:
 <https://christsadi.github.io/Portfolio-Website/>

-You will find the files on this repository.
+You will find all the files and images which make up this website on this repository.

 ## Project Status